Balzu/g4-2025-website/docs/_pages/index.markdown

 </div>

 When comparing Italy’s cyber-attack trend to the European average, a clear divergence emerges.
-In certain years—such as 2017—the numbers were nearly aligned, suggesting a comparable threat level.
-But shortly thereafter, Italy's curve began to rise steadily, with **sharp peaks** starting **around 2021**.
-This growth stands in stark contrast to the broader European trend, which remains more moderate—partly because many EU countries report very few incidents, in some cases fewer than 10, which pull the average down.
+In certain years, such as **2017**, the numbers were nearly aligned, suggesting a **comparable threat level**.
+But shortly thereafter, Italy's curve began to **rise** steadily, with **sharp peaks** starting **around 2021**.
+This growth stands in stark contrast to the broader European trend, which remains more moderate, partly because many EU countries report very few incidents, in some cases fewer than 10, which pull the average down.
 This discrepancy underscores a pressing **need to focus attention on Italy**.
 While the continent as a whole faces growing cyber threats, Italy is experiencing a notably accelerated trajectory that demands specific, localized analysis and response.

-This brings us to the core of our investigation: **who is being targeted the most in Italy—and why?** To better understand this phenomenon, it's essential to first clarify the structure of the Italian corporate landscape.
+This brings us to the core of our investigation: **who is being targeted the most in Italy and why**?
+To better understand this phenomenon, it's essential to first clarify the structure of the Italian corporate landscape.
 The characteristics of the national business ecosystem play a key role in shaping both the exposure and vulnerability of different actors.
 The overview below provides a snapshot of this landscape, setting the stage for a deeper analysis of attack patterns and motivations.

 ![Infografica]({{ "/assets/images/infografica.png" | relative_url }})

-The infographic is based on data from **ISTAT (2022)** — not the most recent, but still a reliable reference for outlining the structure of Italian enterprises.
+The infographic is based on data from **ISTAT (2022)**, not the most recent, but still a reliable reference for outlining the structure of Italian enterprises.
 According to this data, Italy hosts a large number of businesses, the vast majority of which are **micro** and **small enterprises**, making up **78.9%** and **18.5%** of the total, respectively.
-This overwhelmingly small-scale composition has important implications for cybersecurity readiness and resilience.
-In terms of geographic distribution, there is a clear regional divide: the **North of Italy dominates** in the number of companies with three or more employees.
-Specifically, the **North-West** accounts for **28.7%** of these businesses, while the **North-East** follows with **22.7%**.
-Unfortunately, up-to-date and detailed reports on the sectoral distribution of Italian companies are currently lacking, limiting a more granular analysis by industry.
-Nonetheless, this foundational overview helps contextualize **which types of organizations may be more exposed to cyber threats—and why.**
+This small-scale composition has important implications for cybersecurity readiness and resilience.
+In terms of geographic distribution, there is a clear regional divide: the North of Italy dominates; specifically, the **North-West** accounts for **28.7%** of these businesses, while the **North-East** follows with **22.7%**.

-Understanding this business structure is crucial, not only for assessing organizational readiness, but also for interpreting **how and where cyberattacks unfold across the country.** With this context in mind, we then turned our attention to the **geographic distribution of attacks** — evaluating not just their frequency, but how they correlate with the economic and structural makeup of each region.
+This foundational overview helps contextualize **which types of organizations are more exposed to cyber threats and why**.
+Understanding Italy’s business landscape is essential not only for assessing organizational readiness, but also for interpreting where and how cyberattacks unfold.
+Building on this, we turned our attention to the **geographic distribution** of attacks, examining not just their frequency, but how they align with the economic and structural profiles of each region.

 <div class="hm-buttons">
   <button type="button" class="hm-btn active" data-target="heatmap1">Attacks per Region</button>